oamg/leapp/docs/source/integration-tests.rst

 around 3-5 minutes of test execution time for each VM destruction and recreation cycle avoided.

+By default, VMs are still *halted* after a test run, even with ``ensure_fresh=no``.
+To further speed up test execution, set ``LEAPP_TEST_KEEPS_VMS=1`` in the
+environment: this will leave the VMs running, saving additional time when you expect to be using them again in a subsequent test run.

 For development and test debugging purposes, the ``ensure_fresh` setting can be changed to ``yes``.
 This means that instead of just re-running the Ansible provisioning playbook when a suitable VM instance already exists and halting